http://www.fpnotebook.com/

 - Ischemic Colitis

-- Management: General Measures
+XIII.
+Management: General Measures

-- Discontinue antibiotic
+- Discontinue Antibiotics

 - Diarrhea resolves in up to 25% of cases with stopping

-- If antibiotic required, choose one with lower risk
+- If Antibiotic required, choose one with lower risk

-- Indications to start antibiotics immediately (empiric)
+- Indications to start C. difficile Antibiotics immediately (empiric while awaiting test results)

 - Older patients